 Pauses also prevent the dance from slipping into mechanical repetition.
 Continuous motion, however skillful, can flatten expression; without interruption, rhythm becomes monotonous.
 When every moment is filled with motion, steps risk becoming automatic, driven by habit rather than interpretation.
 A pause introduces change, restoring sensitivity, improvisation, and variety, and expanding expressive potential.
 It allows the partner to finish or embellish a step, builds anticipation, and intensifies what follows.

 Technically, pauses signify mastery.
 They require discernment, musicality, precision, and control.
 A pause allows dancers to realign their axis, refine their posture, and sharpen their intention.
 It offers a chance to redirect focus, ensuring that what follows is executed with quality.
-Far from being passive, it is an act of refinement and awareness—revealing the dancer’s command over body, music, and movement.
+Far from being passive, it is an act of refinement and awareness—revealing the dancer’s command over music, body, and movement.
 Only the most experienced dancers use pauses skillfully in their expressions, from which one can immediately discern their skill level.

 No comments: